donejs/donejs/docs/guide.md

 ## Creating custom elements

 One of the most important concepts in DoneJS is splitting up your application functionality into individual self-contained modules.
 In the following section we will create four different components for the header, homepage, the restaurant list and the order history.
-In the next chapter we will glue them all together using routes and the globa application state.
+In the next chapter we will glue them all together using routes and the global application state.

 There are two ways of creating components.
-For smaller components we can define all templates, styles and functionality in a single `.component` file (to learn more see [system-component])).
+For smaller components we can define all templates, styles and functionality in a single `.component` file (to learn more see [system-component]())).
 Larger components can be split up into individual files.

-### Creating homepage element
+### Creating a homepage element

-The header component is fairly simple and basically consists of only the template.
-Create `pmo/header.component` with the following content:

-The homepage element in `pmo/home.component` is very similar:
+The homepage element in `pmo/home.component` is very simple and basically just consists of a template:

 ```html
 <can-component tag='pmo-home'>